AUTHORS

 Gerrick D. Kennedy

-A cultural critic and journalist, Kennedy’s writing has appeared in GQ, WSJ.
+Cultural critic and journalist Gerrick D. Kennedy has written for GQ, WSJ.
 Magazine, NPR Music, Playboy, Teen Vogue, and Shondaland.
-He previously worked as a staff writer for The Los Angeles Times.
+He previously served as a staff writer at the Los Angeles Times.

 Published: